dnlstronge/Code-Challenge-Tasks/README.md

 4) created function that determines amount of a value entered, finds 25% and then rounds up to nearest whole number
 5) function that returns a completed sentence based on 3 word user input
 6) Calculator which determines age in a given year, past or future
+7) Tip Calculator which returns calulated tip based on parameters for quality of service and total cost